 Sara took a step back, not wanting Jacky to touch her.
 “But you have all the time to be with her?”

-“I thought you told me you work at a convenient store.”
+“I thought you told me you work at a convenience store.”
 Sara scoffed and looked at the surroundings once more.
-“Some convenient store this is.”
+“Some convenience store this is.”